GreenyMcDuff/Rover/readme.md

 ### Class: Coordinates

 - The properties here have public setters, this could be removed if we implemented methods to modify them
+  - Don't like the way I've implemented the min and max grid sizes in this class.
+Makes it easy to break the unit tests, but started running out time.
+Will look at this again if the obstacle detection goes well :)